Skip to content

 Seed Users

-supabase/seed.sql creates two users after supabase db reset:
+supabase/seed.sql creates two users after supabase db reset or just seed-branch:

 Email Password Role